Skip Navigation

 Lead Instructor: Xiaoyi Sun, instructor of Chinese, Madison Area Technical College

-Our students will experience Chinese pinyin, tones, and characters through games, music, and other hands-on learning activities.
-We will also explore Chinese culture through cultural activities such as Chinese calligraphy, songs, and festivals.
+Go on a journey to experience Chinese pinyin, tones, and characters through games, music, and other hands-on learning activities.
+You’ll also immerse yourself in Chinese culture through activities such as Chinese calligraphy, songs, and festivals.

 Anticipated Activities: